Skip to content

 Your insurer may give you a discount as it shows you’re an enthusiast and suggests you’ll take good care of your vehicle

-Classic car insurance providers often specify that your car is kept in a secure location such as a locked garage but you could also consider fitting a tracking device, car alarm or immobiliser.
+Providers often specify that your classic car is kept in a secure location such as a locked garage.
+You could also fit a tracking device, car alarm or immobiliser.

 ✓ Cars built before 1985